Hampton Virginia

 About Fairfield, CT Category Listings

-Hampton (/ˈhæmptən/) is an independent city in Virginia, United States.
-As of the 2020 census, the population was 137,148.
-It is the 7th-most populous city in Virginia and 204th-most populous city in the nation.
+Hampton (/ˈhæmptən/) is an independent city in the Commonwealth of Virginia in the United States.
+The population was 137,148 as of the 2020 census, making it the seventh-most populous city in Virginia.
 Hampton is included in the Hampton Roads metropolitan area, the 37th-largest in the United States, with a total population of 1,799,674 in 2020.
 This area, known as "America's First Region", also includes the independent cities of Chesapeake, Virginia Beach, Newport News, Norfolk, Portsmouth, and Suffolk, as well as other smaller cities, counties, and towns of Hampton Roads.

 Hampton traces its history to the city's Old Point Comfort, the home of Fort Monroe for almost 400 years, which was named by the 1607 voyagers, led by Captain Christopher Newport, who first established Jamestown as an English colonial settlement.
 Since consolidation in 1952, Hampton has included the former Elizabeth City County and the incorporated town of Phoebus, consolidated by a mutual agreement.